egeres/lifetracking/TO-DO.md

 - [ ] Does `class Config:` really make sense?
 - [ ] Current `prefect_task(name=self.__class__.__name__)` causes name conflicts, can we add a dynamic hash or anything of the sort?
 - [ ] Rename `Node_anki.py` to `Reader_anki.py`?
 Like, bruh, we know it's gonna be nodes n such
+- [ ] Rename all the tests to add consistency, pls